fetchai/agents-aea/docs/acn-internals.md

 - `envelope`: the envelope to be forwarded, in byte representation;
 - an `AgentRecord` (see above).

+## Overview of ACN

+TODO: add picture from paper

 ## ACN with direct connection